nx-lr/32chars-js/README.md

 # JinxScript

-Probably the most elusive text obfuscator ever.
+Probably the most elusive text obfuscator ever, that ONLY works on JavaScript, never anywhere else.